-As globes were successively produced, so vegetables and animals were not created at once, but successively through a long series of intervening ages.
+As globes were successively produced, so vegetables

+and animals were not created at once, but successively through a long series of intervening ages.
 Does not the Creator act through the established laws of generation in producing the human species?
 He does.
-While I freely admit that God originally produced man by what we call miracle, yet by miracle I only mean, that the first human beings were produced without any parent stock from whom they received their existence through ordinary generation, as we witness in the present day.
+While I freely admit that God originally produced man by what we call miracle, yet by miracle I only mean that the first human beings were produced without any parent stock, from whom they received their existence through ordinary generation, as we witness in the present day.
 And they were evidently produced full-grown, otherwise they could not have sustained their existence by procuring their own food, because the infant is helpless.
-But the miracle by which existence was thus conferred was not contrary to the laws of nature, but was effected by the voluntary powers of Deity exerted through the laws of nature.
-It was thus he established both the vegetable and animal kingdoms, not simultaneously, but successively and progressively through various ages, from the lowest vegetable life up to man, who is the glory of this lower world.

-While I contend that the Creator produced the whole vegetable and animal creation at first, without any parent stock or the ordinary mode of generation, yet I would not be understood to say that there were no germs of life existing as a primordial cause adequate to the effect produced.
-But while I contend that there were, for instance, no acorns, nor other seeds in being, yet it is evident that the germ necessary to produce an acorn or an oak eternally existed in God.
-Hence the spirit of all life, whether vegetable or animal, even from the highest reasoning powers, through every link of the animal chain down to the lowest creature, and through every link of the vegetable chain, eternally existed in God, and is absolutely immortal. whole of this immense variety combined in Deity constitutes the fullness and perfection of the ETERNAL MIND.
+But the miracle by which existence was thus conferred, was not contrary to the laws of nature, but was effected by the voluntary powers of Deity exerted through the laws of nature.
+It was thus He established both the vegetable and animal kingdoms, not simultaneously, but successively and progressively through various ages, from the lowest vegetable life up to man, who is the glory of this lower world yet it is evident that the germ necessary to produce an acorn or an oak eternally existed in God.
+Hence the spirit of all life, whether vegetable or animal, even from the highest reasoning powers, through every link of the animal chain down to the lowest creature, and through every link of the vegetable chain, eternally existed in God, and is absolutely immortal.
+The whole of this immense variety combined in Deity constitutes the fulness and perfection of the ETERNAL MIND.
 Hence the lowest animal or vegetable life is but a part of the lowest life in God's spirit, which is the correspondent germ from whence it emanated.
 And the matter that forms the visible substance of all animal and vegetable bodies eternally existed in electricity, which is the original, invisible, and immortal condition of inert matter, and constitutes the body of God.
 Hence God and electricity are both immortal and eternal.
-From electricity, which is the invisible body of God, have emanated all the visible substances that constitute globes, and from the fullness of his spirit have emanated all life, form, and motion.
+From electricity, which is the invisible body of God, have emanated all the visible substances that constitute globes, and from the fulness of His spirit have emanated all life, form, and motion.
 And as all organism exists in spirit, so each animal and vegetable have developed a physical body corresponding in form to the germ of life they received from the inexhaustible fountain of the Infinite Mind.